+now are benefits para.

 Primary plan The primary plan pays your claims as if there is no other health plan involved.

-Secondary plan The secondary plan calculates payment as if the primary plan did not exist and we compare that benefit to the primary plan's benefit.
-If the primary plan's benefit is equal to or more than our benefit, we don't pay a benefit.
-If the primary plan's benefit is less than our benefit, we pay the difference between the primary plan's benefit and our benefit.
+no other health plan involved.

+Secondary plan The secondary plan calculates payment as if

+the primary plan did not exist and we

+compare that benefit to the primary plan's

+benefit.

+bellent.

+If the primary plan's benefit is equal to or

+more than our benefit, we don't pay a benefit.

+more than our benefit, the don't pay a benefit

+If the primary plan's benefit is less than our

+benefit, we pay the difference between the

+primary plan's benefit and our benefit.